Tirat Yehuda: History

 The moshav was established in 1949 by Jewish immigrants from Hungary.
 Initially, it was located northeast of its present site, in the area which is today Bareket, before moving to its current location in 1951.
-It was named after the nearby depopulated Palestinian village of al-Tira on which land it was located, and the fact that it was in the vicinity of the border of the land of the Tribe of Judah.
+It was named after the depopulated Palestinian village of al-Tira which it was located near, and the fact that it was in the vicinity of the border of the land of the Tribe of Judah.

 In its first years, it was attacked several times by the Palestinian fedayeen, and was a designated border settlement until the 1967 Six-Day War.